Take Your IT Career to the Next Level with a Master’s in Information Technology

 A master's in information technology degree is a vital tool in today's competitive business environment.
 Organizations in every industry seek IT professionals who can think beyond traditional computer programming and basic technology expertise.
-Learn how to bridge the gaps between communications, IT and business management and increase your marketable skills with the MS in IT degree program at Southern New Hampshire University, available on campus and online.
+Learn how to bridge the gaps between communications, IT and business management and increase your marketable skills with the Master of Science in Information Technology degree program at Southern New Hampshire University.

-The master's in information technology degree at SNHU helps you master a specialized skillset and further focus on one of seven highly relevant niches.
-This MS in IT program features seven concentrations in addition to the general track.
-No matter which track you choose, you’ll take a deep dive into the foundational understanding of technology, communication skills and contemporary issues in the field.
+The master's in information technology degree at SNHU, which is taught during the day on our campus in Manchester, helps you master a specialized skill set and take a deep dive into the foundational understanding of technology, communication skills and contemporary issues in the field.
 It all adds up to the leverage you need to land a principal role in a broad range of industries.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your master's in IT at SNHU include:

 With the growing demand for more business professionals with IT expertise, graduates of this program will be prepared for a variety of employment opportunities.
 You can pursue careers such as systems architect, systems software manager, systems analyst, business analyst, data processing manager, director of information technology or chief information officer.
-The U.S. Bureau of Labor Statistics projects that many IT careers will grow through 2022, including systems analyst (25%), software developer (22%), web developer (20%) and information systems manager (15%).
+The U.S. Bureau of Labor Statistics projects that many IT careers will grow through 2024, including computer systems analyst (21%), software developer (17%), web developer (27%) and computer and information systems manager (15%).

 Curriculum in the master’s in information technology program offers an in-depth look at the latest IT topics and applications.
 The skills you'll gain in this program will prepare you to step into a variety of leadership roles in the IT field.

 |View Full Curriculum in the Catalog|